mikechambers/darci/README.md

 Make sure Node is at least version 16.18.0 or greater.

 Next Download darci.
-Its is recommended that you clone it using git, as it will make it easier to update it when new versions are out.
+Its is recommended that you clone it using git, as it will make it easier to update it when new versions are out (you can also download as a zip file).

 ```
 $ git clone https://github.com/mikechambers/darci.git
 ```

-This will create a directory named _darci_ and sync the latest version of the code.
+This will create a directory named *darci* and sync the latest version of the code.
 Move into that directory:

 ```